NWT Homeschool Registration: How to Withdraw and Register with Your DEA

 | CSFTNO | Francophone communities across NWT |

 If your child is already enrolled in school, you're withdrawing from a school within one of these systems and simultaneously registering for home education with the same authority.
-If your child hasn't started school yet, you still need to register with the DEA that would serve your area.
+If your child hasn't started school yet, you still need to register with the local school within the DEA that serves your area.

 Step 2: Know Your Registration Deadline